 International Postgraduate Research Scholarship

-USQ’s strategic research effort is focused in the following areas, although applications in other areas of research are welcome.
+USQ’s strategic research effort is focused in the following areas:

 International Postgraduate Research Scholarships carry a yearly stipend of $30,000 per year to the successful applicant.
 Payments are made on a fortnightly basis over the year.
 The period of tenure for a PhD is three years.
 Periods of study already undertaken towards the degree will be deducted from the period of tenure.